Duga radar: "Russian Woodpecker"

 At some point in 1976, a new and powerful radio signal was detected simultaneously worldwide, and quickly dubbed 'the Woodpecker' by amateur radio operators.
 Transmission power on some Woodpecker transmitters was estimated to be as high as 10 MW equivalent isotropically radiated power.
 Even prior to 1976, a similar woodpecker-style interference is remembered by radio amateurs occurring in the high frequencies.
 As early as 1963, or before, radio amateurs were calling this "the Russian Woodpecker".
 Little is known about the power levels or Russian designation but it was probably a forerunner of the Duga radar systems.
 It was also speculated at that time, at least among radio amateurs, that this was an over-the-horizon radar.

 Triangulation by amateur radio hobbyists and NATO showed the signals came from a location in present-day Ukraine, at the time called the Ukrainian Soviet Socialist Republic (part of the USSR).
 Confusion due to small differences in the reports being made from various sources led to the site being variously located near Kyiv, Minsk, Chernobyl, Gomel or Chernihiv.
 All of these reports were describing the same deployment, with the transmitter only a few kilometres southwest of Chernobyl (south of Minsk, northwest of Kyiv) and the receiver about 50 km northeast of Chernobyl (just west of Chernihiv, south of Gomel).
 At one time there was speculation that several transmitters were in use.

 The radar system was given the code 5Н32-West by the Soviets, and was set up in two closed towns.
 Liubech-1 held the two transmitters and Chernobyl-2 the receivers.
-A second installation was built near Komsomolsk-on-Amur, in Bolshya Kartel and Lian, but did not become active for some time.

 NATO reporting name

 The NATO reporting name for the Duga-1 is often quoted as STEEL YARD.
 Many online and several print references use this name.
-However some sources also use the term STEEL WORK (or STEEL WORKS).
-As any "official" sources using NATO Reporting Names are likely to be classified, establishing the true name will be difficult.
-The earliest found open source mention of a NATO Reporting Name for this system, a reference publication in print while the system was still active, unambiguously uses the term STEEL WORK.
+However, some sources also use the term STEEL WORK (or STEEL WORKS).
+As any "official" sources using NATO reporting names are likely to be classified, establishing the true name is difficult.
+The earliest found open source mention of a NATO reporting name for this system, a reference publication in print while the system was still active, unambiguously uses the term STEEL WORK.

 Jane's Information Group is an often quoted open source reference for information across several military fields and subjects.
-Their "Jane's Radar and Electronic Warfare Systems", several editions over a number of years, uses the term "Steel Works".
+Several editions of "Jane's Radar and Electronic Warfare Systems" over a number of years use the term "Steel Works".